seunggs/create-k8s-app/README.md

 This package aims to remove these frustrations - much like Create React App did for scaffolding a React app.

-Underneath, this package uses Knative to serve apps.
-Knative has many interesting features that make serving apps in Kubernetes clusters painless compared to the traditional Kubernetes deployment/service pattern, such as:
+Underneath, this package uses Dapr and Emissary Ingress (a.k.a.
+Ambassador) to serve apps.
+The default setup enables some helpful features such as:

-* Scalable serverless setup
+* Autoscaling for both nodes (via Karpenter) and pods (via Horizontal Pod Autoscaler)
 * Zero downtime deployment
-* Easy rollbacks via revision-based deployments,
+* Easy rollbacks
 * Flexible deployment options such as blue/green or canary deployments
-* Traffic based autoscaling

-Please check out the Knative docs [here](https://knative.dev/docs/) for more details.

 ### What's included
 * AWS EKS cluster with Managed Node Group: Defaults to `t3.medium` instances with disk space of 30GB; 4x desired nodes (i.e. EC2 instances), 4x min nodes, and 20x max nodes
-* Cluster Autoscaler: If there are pods pending due to lack of nodes, Cluster Autoscaler will automatically spin up more nodes in the cluster (up to max nodes above)
+* Karpenter: If there are pods pending due to lack of nodes, Karpenter will automatically spin up more nodes in the cluster
 * Custom domain: Use your own custom domain by default
 * Https by default: Cert-manager enables https traffic to the cluster with auto-renewed Let's Encrypt certificates
-* Istio: As part of the Knative installation, Istio is installed with sidecar injection (via Istio Operator).
-Note that mtls between services is not enabled by default as of today
-* Knative Serving: Knative Serving is what enabales easy app serving (installed via Knative Operator)
-* Knative Eventing: Currently not really used for anything and not connected to any eventing sources (i.e. Kafka, Ceph, etc.)
+* Emissary Ingress: Emissary Ingress is an API gateway and makes it easy to control routing to services including ingress (i.e. entrypoint) for the cluster
 * Monitoring via Kube Prometheus Stack: Monitoring with Prometheus and Grafana is enabled by default.
-Login to Grafana using the credentials you set with CLI by visiting grafana-dashboard.your-domain.com
+Login to Grafana using the credentials you set with CLI by visiting grafana.your-domain.com
 * (Optional) AWS RDS instance
   * Staging DB: Defaults to `db.t3.micro` with 5GB of storage and 50GB of max storage
   * Prod DB: Defaults to `db.t3.small` with 20GB of storage and 1000GB of max storage
-* (Optional) App
+* (Optional) App: make sure to change the settings for your use case - consider the default setup as more of an example (built for running a React/Express app)
-  * Staging app: Knative Service that routes to `staging.<your-domain>` (i.e. `staging.sidetrek.com`) using Istio VirtualService
+  * Staging app: routes to `staging.<your-domain>` (i.e. `staging.sidetrek.com`)
-  * Pro app: Knative Service that routes to `*.<your-domain>` (i.e. `*.sidetrek.com`) using Istio VirtualService
+  * Prod app: routes to `*.<your-domain>` (i.e. `*.sidetrek.com`)
-    * For more information on Knative Service, see [Knative docs](https://knative.dev/docs/)
-    * For more information on Istio VirtualService, see [Istio docs](https://istio.io/latest/docs/reference/config/networking/virtual-service/)
-    * To understand the internals of Create Knative Cluster better, see the [Internals](#internals) section

 ### <a name="cost-considerations"></a>Cost considerations
 This project is completely open-source but the resources it provisions will cost you in potentially two ways.